ahmedaidev/ahmedaidev/content/blog/how-to-install-apps-on-windows/index.md

 ---
-title: 'How to Install Software on Windows'
+title: 'How to Install Apps on Windows'
 date: 2025-04-12T16:40:17+01:00
 draft: false
 description: 'Installing software on a Windows operating system can be accomplished through various methods, each with its own advantages and limitations.
 In this guide, we will explore four popular methods: Ninite, Chocolatey, Winget, Microsoft Store, and Manual installation.
 Follow along to discover how to install, upgrade, and uninstall software using each approach.'